-Vintage Valentine Day games are easy to learn and enjoyable to play.
-No matter what the age group, whether they'll admit to it or not, almost everyone loves to join in the fun of party games.
-Fun activities help to break the ice at any Valentine party or family get-together.
+The vintage Valentine Party Ice Breakers are easy and enjoyable to play.
+No matter what the age group, whether they'll admit to it or not, almost everyone loves to join in the fun of silly party games.
+These fun activities will help to break the ice at any party or friendly get-together.

 Mom's Recipe Scrapbooks (c.
 1920s)